pyyding/pyyding.github.io/_posts/2019-10-14-producer-chat.md

 ## Conclusion

 Producer Chat did not blow viral but similar products have emerged (f.e [Metapop](https://metapop.com/)).
 Making me think we were at least heading in the right direction.
 By studying the space I’m already building a new music-related product in my head and it definitely will be better than Producer Chat.
-Thanks for reading, let me know if it triggered any thoughts or questions.
+Thanks for reading, if it triggered any thoughts or questions, let me know.